List of Eminem records and achievements

-American rapper Eminem has obtained a series of statistical achievements, setting and breaking several world records with his participation in the musical scene for his videos, singles and albums.
+Rapper Eminem holds many notable achievements, including 13 Guinness Book of World Records, for his videos, singles, albums, and rapping abilities.

 Eminem's first appearance in the Guinness Book of World Records was in 2000 for being the "fastest-selling rap artist" with his third album The Marshall Mathers LP.
-Since then, he has earned multiple appearances, 11 at least as of March 2021, including his record title as the top-selling hip hop artist of all time.
+Since then, he has earned multiple appearances, 11 at least as of June 2024, including his record title as the top-selling hip hop artist of all time.
 Eminem is also a member of the Rock and Roll Hall of Fame, with his induction occurring in 2022.
+Eminem's best-known songs include "My Name Is", "The Real Slim Shady", "The Way I Am", "Stan", "Without Me", "Lose Yourself", "Mockingbird", "Not Afraid", "Love the Way You Lie", "Rap God", "The Monster", "Superman" and "Godzilla".